rkoron007/docker/projects/container_fun/README.md

 Let's get to it:

 1. Run a container based off of the [`alpine`][alpine] image
-    - The `alpine` image is a Linux distribution that is very popular amoung Docker images because it is only 5 MB in size.
+    - The `alpine` image is a Linux distribution that is very popular among Docker images because it is only 5 MB in size.
 2. Name the container something indicative like "quotes"
 3. Run the container in [detached][detach] mode
 4. Alpine's shell is located in the `/bin/sh` folder